ut-ras/opencv_workshop/README.md

 pip install matplotlib
 pip install opencv-python
 ```
 and hopefully everything will have installed correctly.
-To test it start python (just type python in the command prompt) and enter these lines:
+To test it, start python (just type python in the command prompt) and enter these lines:
 ```
 import numpy
 import matplotlib